 If you are a Canadian citizen, but also a citizen of Switzerland, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

 Canadians with dual citizenship or who are eligible for Swiss citizenship may be subject to compulsory military service and other aspects of Swiss law.

-Canadians should check their status at a Swiss embassy or consulate.
+Check your status at a Swiss embassy or consulate prior to departure.

-It is compulsory for all vehicles to be equipped with a warning triangle in case of breakdown.
+It is compulsory for all vehicles to be equipped with a safety kit, yellow vestsand a warning triangle, in case of breakdown.